Juan-Fruto/CRUD-Auth-Student-list/README.md

 SECRET = "your secret"

-And also you need to have nodejs and npm in your computer, here´s a tutorial and a link to the oficial node js website:
+And also you need to have mongodb, nodejs and npm in your computer, here´s a tutorial and a link to the oficial node js website:
 * https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac
 * https://nodejs.org/en/